cassgvp/WIN-Open-Neuroimaging-Community/docs/community/CODE_OF_CONDUCT.md

 ---

 ***The following Code Of Conduct was developed for use by [The Turing Way community](https://github.com/alan-turing-institute/the-turing-way/blob/master/CODE_OF_CONDUCT.md).
-It will be amended to suit this project, in collaboration with community members.
-It is not expected to supersede any WIN or University of Oxford complaint or disciplinary procedures.***
+It will be amended to suit this project, in collaboration with community members and WIN Management.
+It will not supersede any WIN or University of Oxford complaint or disciplinary procedures.***

 # Code of Conduct

 We value the participation of every member of our community and want to ensure that every contributor has an enjoyable and fulfilling experience.

 Accordingly, everyone who participates in the Turing Way project is expected to show respect and courtesy to other community members at all times.

 XXXXX, as PI of this project, and all project members, are dedicated to a ***harassment-free experience for everyone***, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion or technology choices. **We do not tolerate harassment by and/or of members of our community in any form**.